hra687261/smt-lsp-vscode-extension/README.md

 To use the extension you need to install [dolmenls](https://github.com/Gbury/dolmen) which can be installed with [opam](https://opam.ocaml.org/).

-Checkout [this page](https://opam.ocaml.org/doc/Install.html) to see how to install opam.
+Checkout [opam's website](https://opam.ocaml.org/doc/Install.html) to see how to install opam.

-- To install the latest release run:
+- To install the latest release of `dolmenls` run:

   ```opam install dolmen_lsp```